siya-pathak/siya-pathak.github.io/content/en/projects/project-4.md

 description: "A smart waste management system that eliminates what doesn't help you evolve."
 featured_image: "/images/purge.PNG"
 tags: ["HTML", "CSS", "Bootstrap", "JavaScript"]
-title: "Hackathon Team Project: Purge"
+title: "Hackathon Team Project: Purge (Top 10)"
 ---
 This was built as part of a hackathon by team of 4.